DownToEarthAstronomy/D2EA_Shield_tester/Python_port/readme.md

 You can close tabs by right clicking it.
 However, on Linux or Mac the button might be a different one.

 ### Import
+There are two ways to import a loadout: Either via a JSON formatted string or by loading a journal log file.

+#### JSON formatted string
 You can import your ship loadout.
 This will affect the class of the shield generators you can choose and the number of boosters as well as the export to Coriolis or EDSY.
 Ships without a shield generator fitted or the room to fit one, won't be imported.\
 To import a loadout, go to the menu and select "Ship" / "Import..." to open a new window.
 You have a couple of choices here: